flamendless/CodeNect-VPS/src/core/markdown/help_dictionary.md

     * sine
     * cosine
     * tangent
+  * *Branch Node* - used for redirecting evaluation flow based on the boolean input.
+Same as an if-statement
+  * *For Node* - used for repeating/iterating code multiple times.
+Same as a for-loop statement
   * *Data Structure Node* - used for creating data structure like array
   * *Get Node* - used for getting/accessing value like from array, size of array, and length of string
   * *Slots* - input or output ID used for connection of nodes.
 Only matching slot type can be connected